Academic Advising at PolyU

-Our Student Affairs Office is committed to offering a wide range of co-curricular programmes covering desirable generic competencies that contribute to students’ all-round development and successful futures.
+Centre STARS is committed to offering a wide range of co-curricular programmes that include desirable generic competencies that will contribute to students’ holistic development and success for the future.
 The following are some of our core developmental programmes:

-Students completing these programmes receive a Co-curricular Achievement Transcript as official recognition of their co-curricular development and achievement at PolyU.
+Students completing these programmes will be recognised in Co-curricular Achievement Transcript as official recognition of their co-curricular development and achievement at PolyU.

-In addition, experienced student advisors and professionally qualified counsellors are available at the Student Affairs Office to provide the following tailor-made guidance and support:
+In addition, experienced Student Advising Staff, and professionally-qualified Counsellors are available at Centre STARS to provide the following tailor-made guidance and support:

 The Hong Kong Polytechnic University Students' Union (HKPUSU) carries the spirit of democracy and fair judgement into representing full-time undergraduate students.
 Although independent of PolyU, the HKPUSU participates in the running of the University, with student representatives on various committees.